hashicorp/terraform/website/source/docs/state/environments.html.md

 Environments are managed with the `terraform env` set of commands.
-To create a new environment and switch to it, you can use `terraform env new`, to switch environments you can use `terraform env switch`, etc.
+To create a new environment and switch to it, you can use `terraform env new`, to switch environments you can use `terraform env select`, etc.

 For example, creating an environment: